RAKWireless/RUI3-Best-Practice/README.md

 ----
 ----
 #### ⚠️ Important note about RUI3 version compatibility
-The main branch of this repository requires RUI3 V4.1.0.
+The examples require RUI3 V4.1.1.
-_**But RUI3 V4.1.0 does not support the LinkCheck functionality!**_
+_**Older RUI3 versions do not support the LinkCheck functionality!**_
 _**In addition the format of API calls for LoRa P2P have changed in RUI3 V4.1.1!**_
-Therefor the RUI3-Signal-Meter-P2P-LPWAN example requires the staging version V4.1.1

-The examples for RUI3 V4.1.1 are in the [branch V4.1.1](https://github.com/RAKWireless/RUI3-Best-Practice/tree/V4.1.1).
+The examples for RUI3 V4.1.0 and older versions are in the [branch V4.1.0-older](https://github.com/RAKWireless/RUI3-Best-Practice/tree/V4.1.0-older).
-At the time this code was published, RUI3 V4.1.1 is still in staging.
-It can be installed by using the Arduino BSP JSON file for the staging version by using  _**`https://raw.githubusercontent.com/RAKWireless/RAKwireless-Arduino-BSP-Index/staging/RUI_4.1.1_273/package_rakwireless_com_rui_index.json`**_ in the **`Additional Boards Manager URLs`** settings in ArduinoIDE.

 Installation guides for Arduino IDE and Visual Studio Code can be found in the [RAK Documentation Center](https://docs.rakwireless.com/RUI3/Supported-IDE/).